microspectrometer/dev-kit-2020/doc/interface.md

 # Recommended Clock Filter

-The rising edge of the `CLK` signal couples into the `VOUT` signal.
+The rising edge of the clock signal couples into the V~OUT~ signal.
 Filter this transient with a simple passive RC filter with f~3dB~ ≥ $\frac{1}{2}$f~CLK~.
 This filter is not essential so it is safe to eliminate on ultra-low component-count designs.
 The table below shows recommended values.

  Symbol   Parameter                     Condition      MIN                 TYP       MAX    Units
 --------  ----------                    ----------    -----               -----     -----  -------